 After September 27th, 2019 the regular price is $2,295.

 Consider a custom, in-person workshop.

 If your team (or managers) need to improve fast, then an in-person workshop might be right for you.
-We create customized 1-4 day workshops tailored to your needs and deliver them on-site.
+We create customized 1-4 day workshops tailored to your needs and deliver them on-site or virtually.

 The "You gotta be happy!"
 Guarantee

-If you decide this isn't for you, for any reason, I'll immediately give 100% of your money back, no questions asked.
+After going through this course, if you decide this was a waste of your time, I'll immediately give 100% of your money back, no questions asked.
 I want you to be happy with your decision.
 No questions asked.